blackmaskexe/github-foundations/01 - Git/01 - What is Git & Common Terminology.md

 ## Git is a Distributed Version Control System:
-- Git is an example of a distributed version control system (DVCS), created by Linus Torvald (who is also creator of the linux kernel)
+- Git is an example of a distributed version control system (DVCS), created by Linus Torvalds (who is also creator of the Linux kernel)
 - Git is called a version control system because it allows a user to keep track of different versions, create new versions, revert to old versions, and much more for a given codebase (a codebase is simply a combination of all the files that you use in your project)
 - Git is called "Distributed" because many developers can work on a Git project (repository) at once locally, and each developer can access the history of the changes made in their projects